-Dr. A. Helene Robinson is an Assistant Professor in the School of Education at the University of South Florida Sarasota-Manatee.
+Dr. A. Helene Robinson is an Assistant Professor in the College of Education at the University of South Florida Sarasota-Manatee campus.
 She was a special education teacher for 14 years before moving into higher education in 2007.
 She obtained an EdD in Educational Leadership with a concentration in Curriculum and Instruction in 2009 from Liberty University.
 She also holds an EdS in Early Childhood Special Education with an emphasis on English for Speakers of Other Languages from the University of Miami and graduated with an award of academic merit.

 Additionally, she has a MS degree in Emotional Handicaps and a BSin Physical Education.
 She has designed and instructed a variety of undergraduate and graduate courses in Exceptional Student Education and Elementary Education.
 Additionally, she led the development of a bachelor’s degree in elementary education and special education, and also created an interdisciplinary graduate degree in Arts Integration.
 With this degree, she broke new ground in forming interdisciplinary collaborations with arts faculty from different colleges to co-design new courses in arts integration.